wcyb/ESeriesFinder/README.md

-# ESeriesFinder
+# E Series Finder
-Program that finds closest values in E series to given value.
+Program that finds closest values in E series (IEC 60063:2015) to given value.